 In addition to honorably discharged veterans, active-duty personnel with at least 181 days of service, National Guard and Armed Forces Reserves with at least six years of service, and spouses of veterans who died as a result of service-related injuries are also eligible.
 Of course, the VA does not guarantee that a given borrower may have a mortgage.
 The borrower must still qualify for a loan based on credit and the ability to repay, among other requirements.
 Unfortunately and understandably, sometimes potential borrowers assume that the guarantee applies to them, not the lender.
 For those not familiar with the VA program, it’s important to understand the entitlement and the maximum VA loan amount.
 The VA will guarantee up to 25 percent of the loan amount to the lender should the loan default.
 Today, the entitlement issued by the VA is $36,000.
 As clear as these stipulations sound, there are still complexities in calculating the maximum loan amount.
 If a qualified borrower has the full $36,000 available, a loan officer will multiply the available $36,000 by four to calculate the maximum loan amount of $144,000.
 Further, the VA guarantee applies to loan amounts up to $484,350 and even more in certain cities and regions that are deemed high-cost areas.
 There is a one time upfront VA Funding Fee but no annual mortgage insurance premium with VA Loans.

-FHA is much more lenient when it comes to getting an automated approval via AUS with outstanding collections and charged off accounts than other government backed loans and conventional loans.
+Negatives include a one-time upfront MIP of 1.75% and a lifetime 0.85% annual FHA MIP on all 30-year fixed-rate FHA Loans.
+It is much easier to get an approve/eligible per automated underwriting system with FHA Loans than any other loan program.
+FHA is much more lenient when it comes to getting an automated approval via AUS with outstanding collections and charged-off accounts than other government-backed loans and conventional loans.

-USDA is the third government backed loans.
-USDA has location and maximum income guidelines.
+USDA is the third government-backed loan.
+USDA has a location and maximum income guidelines.

-Gustan Cho Associates at Loan Cabin Inc. are direct lenders with no overlays on government and conventional loans.
-We are also experts in alternative financing programs like NON-QM and Bank Statement Loans for self employed borrowers.
-If you need to qualify with a direct lender with no overlays, please contact us at 262-716-8151 or text us for faster response.
-We are available 7 days a week, evenings, weekends, and holidays.
+Gustan Cho Associates is a mortgage company licensed in multiple states with no lender overlays on government and conventional loans.
+We are also experts in alternative financing programs like NON-QM and Bank Statement Loans for self-employed borrowers.
+If you need to qualify with a mortgage company licensed in multiple states with no lender overlays, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Borrowers can email us at [email protected] The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.